 Do you share LinkedIn's vision of creating economic opportunity for every member of the global workforce?

-We launched the LinkedIn Economic Graph Research to encourage researchers, academics, and data-driven thinkers to propose how they would use data from LinkedIn to generate insights that may ultimately lead to new economic opportunities.
+We're launching the LinkedIn Economic Graph Research program to encourage researchers, academics, and data-driven thinkers to propose how they would use data from LinkedIn to generate insights that may ultimately lead to new economic opportunities.

 - To participate you must be 18 years of age.

 - Teams of up to 5 individual participants are permitted.